The-Notebookinator/notebookinator/docs.typ

 #show: docs-template.with(
   title: "The Notebookinator", subtitle: "Easy formatting for robotics notebooks.", abstract: [
-    Welcome to the Notebookinator, a Typst package meant to simply the notebooking process for the Vex Robotics Competition.
+    Welcome to the Notebookinator, a Typst package meant to simplify the notebooking process for the Vex Robotics Competition.
 Its theming capabilities handle all of the styling for you, letting you jump right into writing documentation.